RobertoPrevato/AzureDevOps-agents/README.md

 Then create other images that depend on it.

 ## Composing tools
-It is possible to create an agent with several tools, by editing the `FROM` statement as desired in the provided Dockerfiles.
-For example, it is possible to compose an agent with Python, .NET Core, and PowerShell Core by first building the `python` image on top of the `base` image; then building the provided `dotnet` image on top of the `python` image.
+It is possible to create an agent with several tools, by editing the `FROM` statement as desired, in the provided Dockerfiles.
+For example, it is possible to compose an agent with Python, .NET Core, and PowerShell Core by first building the `python` image on top of the `base` image; then building the `dotnet` image on top of the `python` image.

 This technique can be used in build pipelines, to compose an agent with all desired tools.